 Available in 130 countries

-We’ve used and researched each platform listed here.
-The goal of this part of the article is to give you our overall impressesion and assessment of each salon software.
-To learn more about a specific system, and if its a good fit for your business, I highly recommend you read the full individual review which I’m linking to below.
+We’ve researched and tested each platform listed here.
+The goal of this section is to give you our overall assessment of each salon software.
+To learn more about a specific system and determine if its a good fit for your business, click the links below.

 Mangomint